 Sing along by candlelight this December at the Kirstenbosch Carols.

 If you are on the search for the best places to take a walk/hike, check out our overview of Hiking Routes in Cape Town and Surrounds.
 You can thank us later!
 Maybe after all that exercise, you'd like to grab a bite to each and a cold one, well we have you covered for that too; New Restaurants and Hotspots in Cape Town.
-You can also watch a movie under the stars at Kirstenbosch Gardens with The Galileo Open Air Cinema.

 Also, don’t forget to follow us on Twitter, like us on Facebook, and check out our Pinterest boards for updates.
 Not to mention, subscribe to our newsletter to keep up to date with what's hip and happening in our pretty city.